 (b) The dissolution, liquidation or termination of a Member shall not cause the termination or dissolution of the Company and the business of the Company shall continue.
 Upon any such occurrence, the personal representative of such Member shall have all the rights of such Member for the purpose of settling or managing its estate or property, subject to satisfying conditions precedent to the admission of such assignee as a substitute Member.
 The transfer by such personal representative of any Membership Interest shall be subject to all of the restrictions hereunder to which such transfer would have been subject if such transfer had been made by such dissolved, liquidated or terminated Member.

+(c) If at any time the last remaining Member shall cease to be a Member by reason of dissolution, liquidation, termination or otherwise, the personal representative of such Member shall be obligated to agree in writing to continue the Company and to be admitted, or its nominee or designee, to the Company as a Member, effective as of the occurrence of the event that terminated the continued Membership Interest of such last remaining Member.

 The Company shall conduct its business and operations in accordance with the following provisions:

-(a) other than as contemplated in Section 2.04, (i) the Company shall not guarantee any debts of Enron Communications, Enron Corp., their respective Affiliates or any other person and (ii) the Company shall not acquire obligations of or securities of or make any loans or advances to Enron Communications, Enron Corp., or their respective Affiliates or any other person;
+(a) other than as contemplated in Section 2.04, (i) the Company shall not guarantee any debts of Enron Communications, ENA, Enron Corp., their respective Affiliates or any other person and (ii) the Company shall not acquire obligations of or securities of or make any loans or advances to Enron Communications, ENA, Enron Corp., or their respective Affiliates or any other person;

 (b) other than as contemplated in Section 2.04, the Company shall not become subject to, or a party to, any contracts, agreements, indentures, loan or credit agreements, receivable sales or financing agreements, capital notes, mortgages, security agreements, bonds, or notes (or any guarantees of any of the foregoing obligations);